Soviet-type economic planning: Advantages

-From a neoclassical perspective, the advantages of STP are quite limited.
-One advantage of STP is the theoretical possibility to avoid inflation.
-Complete price stability is achievable, not only because the state plans all prices and quantities, but also because the state has complete control over the money supply via the wages it pays as the sole employer.
-To maintain a fixed currency value, all the state must do is balance the total value of goods available during a given planning period with the amount of wages it pays according to the following equation, where $P$ represents the general retail price level, $Q$ accounts for the quantity of consumer goods and services, $Y$ is total household income (wages paid), $\mathit{TP}$ is transfer payments, $S$ is household saving, and $T$ is direct household taxes:
+From a neoclassical perspective, there are two theoretical advantages to Soviet-type economic planning: the elimination of inflation, and the elimination of unemployment.

+Firstly, complete price stability is achievable because of the state's control over setting prices and the money supply.
+To maintain a fixed currency value, all the state has to do is balance the total value of goods available during a given planning period with the amount of wages it pays according to the following equation, where $P$ represents the general retail price level, $Q$ accounts for the quantity of consumer goods and services, $Y$ is total household income (wages paid), $\mathit{TP}$ is transfer payments, $S$ is household saving, and $T$ is direct household taxes:

-However, the USSR arguably never realized this theoretical possibility.
-It suffered from both open and repressed inflation throughout much of its history because of failure to balance the above equation.
+In practice, the USSR suffered from both open and repressed inflation throughout its history, the latter becoming especially pronounced in the second half of the 1980s.

-Another advantage of economic planning from the neoclassical perspective is the ability to eliminate unemployment (with the exception of frictional unemployment) and business cycles.
+The second advantage is the ability to eliminate unemployment (with the exception of frictional unemployment) and business cycles.
 Since the state is effectively the sole business proprietor and controls banking, it theoretically avoids classic financial frictions and consumer confidence challenges.
 Because the state makes labor compulsory and can run enterprises at a loss, full employment is a theoretical possibility even when capital stocks are too low to justify it in a market system.
 This was an advantage that the USSR arguably realized by 1930, although critics argue that sometimes certain segments of Soviet labor exhibited zero productivity, meaning that although workers were on employment rolls, they essentially sat idle because of capital deficiencies, i.e. there was employed unemployment.